The Outer Stellar Halos of Galaxies: how Radial Merger Mass Deposition, Shells and Streams depend on Infall-Orbit Configurations: Shells, Streams, and Disk Growth

 Besides the mass ratio, the orbital parameters are also very important in forming such large discs.
 An increase in disc size can only be seen for $\Omega < 30\dg$.
 If the inclination of the merger rises to $\Omega \geq 30\dg$, the density distribution becomes much more spherical.

 The observation of such a giant, low-surface-brightness stellar disc around NGC~2841 has just recently been reported by \citet{Zhang2018}.
-The observed disc has a radial extent of ${\sim}\,70~\mathrm{kpc}$, similar to those formed in our simulations.
+The observed disc has a radial extent of ${\sim}\,70~\mathrm{kpc}$ with a mass surface density at the edge of ${\sim}0.1~\Msun/pc^2$ which is similar to the outermost contour lines in Fig.~\ref{fig:discgrowth}.
+Nevertheless, as we are assuming a constant mass-to-light ratio, a proper comparison would require mimicking the observations (e.g. computing the corresponding fluxes in the corresponding band and applying surface brightness cuts).
 This suggests mini mergers as a possible explanation for the origin of this extended disc, in particular also because NGC~2841 at the same time does not show signs of a spherical stellar halo.
 It is quite possible that more than one mini merger would be needed to build up the extended disc to the observed surface brightness; however, as there are now several observational reports of satellite galaxies being aligned in planes around their host galaxies \citep[e.g.,][]{Tully2015,Mueller2016,Fritz2018}, multiple mini mergers building up such a disc would indeed appear possible, although we cannot yet comment on the probability of this happening.